scott-sihui-wang/Billards-Assistant-System-Based-on-LabVIEW/README.md

 - To build the "prototype".
 I tested my ideas and algorithms in `C++` first, and then my teammates transplant the code to the `LabVIEW` platform.

+For full technical details, please refer to my [report](/Report/pdf/基于LabVIEW的台球辅助系统报告.pdf) (in Chinese).

 ## 2. Demo

 Here is the workflow of our project: